About Vickie Sullivan

 Second, I love the people I work with.
 There is no other personality out there more trusting in the human spirit as thought leaders who are willing to share their gifts in service of the greater good.

 I didn’t go looking for these folks — they found me.
 I started getting inquiries back in the mid-2000’s when the marketplace was booming.
-There was a lot of competition and the small biz owners needed to compete with bigger players.
+There was a lot of competition and these small biz owners needed to compete with bigger players.
 Many of them were putting out too many RFP’s and not getting the deal.
 They brought me in to give them the inside edge.

-I took on the challenge when I learned that what makes thought leaders stand out also impacts B2B buying decisions.
+I took on the challenge when I learned that what makes thought leaders stand out also impacts B2B professional service buying decisions.
 My big lesson here: market strategy and a good platform can differentiate their business just as much as a solo thought leader and professional speakers.
 And it turns out that these folks are just as much fun to work with as well.

 Why do you do what you do?